Introduction to Linux Interview Questions and Answers

 This first part covers basic interview questions and answers:

 Q1.
 What are the different layers of Linux?

 Below are the different layers of Linux as following:

 - Hardware’s – Innermost layer consists of physical devices like RAM, CPU, etc. There might be driver software to communicate with devices in some OS.

-- Utility Programs(Utilities) – These programs or software running on a top layer of OS help user for day to day generic activities like schedule a cron job or a specific task like create text documents.
+- Utility Programs(Utilities) – These programs or software running on a top layer of OS help users with day-to-day generic activities like schedule a cron job or a specific task like create text documents.

-- Bash Shell – Default shell in many Linux/Unix distribution.
-Has Features like
+- Bash Shell – Default shell in many Linux/Unix distributions.

 - Array with unlimited size with index.

-- Tcsh/Csh Shell (Normally called C shell) – Tcsh is enhanced C shell,
+- Tcsh/Csh Shell (Normally called C shell) – Tcsh is an enhanced C shell.

 - Options and variables that give you more ways to customize your environment.